onflow/flow-go/language.md

 #### Array Indexing

-To get the element of an array at a specific index, the indexing syntax can be used.
+To get the element of an array at a specific index, the indexing syntax can be used: The array is followed by an opening square bracket `[`, the indexing value, and ends with a closing square bracket `]`.

 ```typescript
 const numbers = [42, 23]